bldgtyp/ph_navigator/README.md

   - [ ] Add guard against 0-length markers
   - [ ] Add new option to select face, show face-id/name and aut-dimension all edges
 - [ ] Adjustable clipping plane (vertical adjustment at least, to see levels)
-- [ ] Fix so that clicks on the dialogue windows don't become clicks in THREE.js
-- [ ] When selecting a surface for query - show all the edge dims in very light text
+- [ ] When selecting a surface for query - show all the edge-dims in very light text
 - [ ] Move results to top to allow for app-state bar to the right
 - [ ] When selecting a pipe, show the dims alongside
+- [ ] Update selectable objects with vis-state

 #### NavBar:
 - [ ] Fix EPW file data source.
 Location in upper right (map link)